tinygo-org/tinygo/README.md

 ## Analysis and optimizations

 The goal is to reduce code size (and increase performance) by performing all kinds of whole-program analysis passes.
-The official Go compiler doesn't do a whole lot of analysis (except for escape analysis) because it needs to be fast, but embedded programs are necessarily smaller so it becomes practical.
+The official Go compiler does not do a whole lot of analysis (except for escape analysis) because it needs to be fast, but embedded programs are necessarily smaller so it becomes practical.
 And I think especially program size can be reduced by a large margin when actually